 In 1992, Mariposa County built a four-bed special purpose juvenile detention facility.
 The local juvenile hall can house youthful offenders for up to 96 hours and is only open when a youth has been detained by law enforcement and transported to the facility.
-The local facility is staffed with extra-help employees only.
 Over the past several years, juvenile crime has steadily decreased across the country.
 Consequently, the number of youth needing secure detention has also declined.
-Additionally, the Probation Department implemented a detention risk assessment instrument (DRAI) to ensure that only those youth needing secure detention are booked into the facility.
-The consistent use of the DRAI further reduced local detentions of youthful offenders.
-The reduction in the number of youth detained locally made it difficult to maintain the number of extra-help employees needed to staff the local facility when needed.
+The implementation of a detention risk assessment instrument (DRAI), to ensure that only those youth needing secure detention are detained in the facility, has further reduced local detentions of youthful offenders.
+The reduction in the number of youth detained locally has made it difficult to maintain enough extra-help employees needed to staff the local facility.
 To address this issue, Mariposa County has contracted with two full-service juvenile hall facilities for the detention of our youth.

-The Juvenile Division within the Probation Department has one full-time Deputy Probation Officer and one full-time Supervising Deputy Probation Officer.
-These officers work together to provide an appropriate level of intervention and prevention services which hold youthful offenders accountable, while keeping the community safe.
-In 2001, when the County first applied for the JJCPA funding, there were 62 youth on the juvenile caseload.
-Currently, the Juvenile Division is supervising only two youth.
-The juvenile officers continue to be successful at handling many referrals informally, which include meetings with the offender and parent; referrals to diversion programs; and referrals to other service providers to avoid further involvement in the juvenile justice system.
+The juvenile division within the probation department has one full-time deputy probation officer.
+Juvenile offenders are assessed by this officer to determine the appropriate level of intervention and services.
+In most cases, informal intervention services are found to be appropriate in order to hold youthful offenders accountable.

+In 2001, when Mariposa County first applied for the JJCPA funding, there were approximately 60 youth on the juvenile supervision caseload.
+In 2018 there were approximately 115 delinquency referrals received by the probation department.
+Of those referrals, three youth were placed on informal probation and one youth was placed on formal probation by the court.
+The majority of those referrals were successfully handled informally, which included meetings with the offender and parent; referrals to diversion programs; and referrals to other service providers to avoid further involvement in the juvenile justice system.